 It is so rewarding to watch our long-term patients grow, witness them overcome so many of their fears and support them as they learn to advocate for themselves.
 A highlight for me is when I can provide even the tiniest “silver lining” to a patient and their families during hospitalizations

 What makes this job special at Tufts Children's?

 I wear so many different “hats,” from facilitating special visitors to meet our patients and families, to throwing a “just because” ice cream sundae party on a random Tuesday afternoon.
 On the opposite end of that, I am supporting our patients and families who are going through the unthinkable.
 I’m so grateful to be able to have such a supportive department to lean on when the days get tough.

-My Floating co-workers are such caring and compassionate individuals and feel like a second family to me - not a day goes by that I take that for granted.
+My Tufts Children's co-workers are such caring and compassionate individuals and feel like a second family to me - not a day goes by that I take that for granted.

 What do you like to do for fun?